Causal Discovery from Heteroscedastic Stochastic Dynamical Systems under Imperfect Physical Models: Causal Graph Estimation

-where we define $\bm x(k+1) \coloneqq \bm x(t_{k+1})$, and introduce a \emph{stabilization constant} $c > 0$ to ensure numerical stability and to make the objective well-defined, which in turns facilitates our theoretical analysis about the optimization landscape.
+Since our primary goal is structure identification, it is possible, according to Definition~\ref{Defn:causal}, that node \(i\) has no parent variables, that is, it is not causally perturbed by the ODE over \(t\in[0,T]\).
+In such a case, \(A_i^\top \bm{x}_k = 0\), so the conditional variance vanishes and the Gaussian quasi-log-likelihood objective becomes ill-defined.
+Hence, we introduce a \emph{stabilization constant} $c > 0$ to ensure numerical stability and to make the objective well-defined, that is $(A_i^\top \bm x_k)^2 \to(A_i^\top \bm x_k)^2 +c$.
+Moreover, this stabilization facilitates our theoretical analysis about the optimization landscape (Sec.\ref{sec:lemma}).
+Then, by summing over variables $i\in [p]$ and all time steps $k \in [n]$, we have the following optimization problem.

+where $\lambda > 0$ is a penalty.
 Moreover, we can see that the diffusion estimator depends on the drift through $r_{i,k}$.
-Any misspecification of the ODE knowledge introduces an additive bias term $\Delta t_k e_{i,k}^2$ in $\mathbb{E}[r_{i,k}^2\mid \bm x(k)]$, which inflates the estimated diffusion magnitude.
-In cases where ODE is not known or specified accurately, we also provide a learning procedure for the ODE component (see \S\ref{SI: B_learning}) with a numerical study under ODE misspecification.
+Any misspecification of the ODE knowledge would introduce an additive bias term $\Delta t_k e_{i,k}^2$ in $\mathbb{E}[r_{i,k}^2\mid \bm x(k)]$, which inflates the estimated diffusion magnitude.
+In later sections, we show both theoretically and empirically that our algorithm remains robust to moderate numerical ODE misspecification.
+Because the problem reduces to parent selection for each $i\in[p]$, we consider the following simplified formulation:

+Here, $\theta_i$ represents the parent vector of node $i$ (i.e., $A_i^\top$).
+We optimize each row-wise penalized objective using a nonconvex proximal-gradient scheme with monotone backtracking.
+At each iteration, we take a gradient step on the smooth quasi-likelihood term and then apply the proximal operator of the $\ell_1$ penalty, i.e., soft-thresholding.
+Because the objective is nonconvex, in implementation we use multiple random initializations and retain the solution with the smallest attained objective value.
+Since this is a standard approach for solving nonconvex optimization problems (see, e.g., \cite{NIPS2015li}), we defer the convergence discussion to Appendix~\ref{sec:opt_con} to keep the main text concise.
+A summary of the optimization procedure is given in Algorithm~\ref{alg:picd}.